Promoted by Penten

 Authors: Ben Whitham, Penten and David Liebowitz, Penten

-Penten is an Australian, cyber company focused on innovation in secure mobility and applied artificial intelligence (AI).
+Penten is an Australian, cyber company focused on innovation in secure mobility, applied artificial intelligence (AI) and tactical communications security.

 Penten’s AltoCrypt family of secure mobility solutions enable mobile secure access to classified information for government.
 This access provides government workers with the accessibility and flexibility of a modern workplace.